treysuiter/net-buddy/README.md

 - NetBuddy is currently not designed to work with switches.
 Saving and recalling switch functionality would need to take VLANs into account, which I have not (besides asking for a VLAN ip address during registration to be used ina future NetBuddy).

+6. I would like to edit my profile information as well as router and TFTP server ip but alas I cannot.

+- Currently, NetBuddy does not have the ability to edit profile information (it's on the list).
+Please create a new user with the proper information in the meantime.

-6. I don't like the blue background.
+7. I don't like the blue background.

 - css-tricks.com

-7. Wow!
+8. Wow!
 This is really cool.
 I would love to have the person who created this on my team.

 - Well shucks, thanks!
 Good news; I am looking for a career.
 Feel free to get in touch: linkedin.com/in/treysuiter

-8. Where can I get information about the Netmiko library for my own project?
+9. Where can I get information about the Netmiko library for my own project?

 - pynet.twb-tech.com/blog/automation/netmiko.html